Back to Blog

 How formal should a second interview presentation be?

 Match the culture of the organisation.
-A startup will respond better to a conversational, insight-driven presentation than a rigid deck.
+A startup will respond better to a conversational, insight-driven presentation than a rigid 12-slide deck.
 A corporate or financial services firm will expect polished, structured slides.
-Use your first-round interview to assess the company's style.
+Use your first-round interview to assess the company's style, and pitch your presentation accordingly.

 Is it normal to feel nervous before a second interview presentation?